minecraftforum/rules-archive/rules/global/rules.markdown

 ## Section Specific Rules

 Each section (and individual forum) may have individual rules.
 Sectional rules do not contradict the global rules however they may require your posts to be in made in a specific way or contain information not required in other sections.

+The sectional rules are also included in this document, after reading through the remainder of the global rules you can scroll down to find the sectional rules.

 ## Moderator Action